Alpkit PipeDream 200 + Cloud Base: A Wallet-Friendly Ultralight Sleep System

 Alpkit has long had a reputation in the UK for making well-designed, frills-free camping gear.
 At £155 (€178), the 200 PipeDream isn’t exactly budget in the ‘car camping’ definition of budget gear.
 But if you want to lose bulk in your sleeping bag, moving from a synthetic fill to feathers is the way to go.
 And in this regard, the PipeDream 200 is leanly priced within the world of ultralight bags.

-Officially, it’s rated for two-season use, with a 7°C (45°F) recommended limit for comfortable sleeping.
-However, as we all handle temperatures differently, and how we sleep also depends on what we’ve eaten and what we’re sleeping on, temperature ratings aren’t an exact science – at least in terms of what they mean in the real world, from person to person.
-Having spent a few weeks in the UK, Spain, and France in early summer – at altitudes between sea level and 1200m – I can report that the PipeDream 200 did a good job at keeping me sufficiently warm throughout the night.
-It zips up high and there’s plenty of space in the hood to get cosy, with a drawstring to keep out draughts.
+Officially it’s rated for two-season use, with a 7°C (45°F) recommended limit for comfortable sleeping.
+However, as we all handle temperatures differently – and how we sleep also depends on what we’ve eaten and what we’re sleeping on – temperature ratings aren’t an exact science, at least in terms of what they mean in the real world.
+Having spent a few weeks in the UK, Spain, and France in early summer – at altitudes between sea level and 1200m – I can report that the PipeDream 200 did an admirable job at keeping me sufficiently warm throughout the night.
+It zips up high and there is plenty of space in the hood to get cosy, with a drawstring to keep out draughts.
 If conditions are extra chilly, I simply supplement it with a light fleece.
 I also tried the bag out with my six-year-old son.
-It quickly became his favourite; despite dwarfing him in size, it also kept him toasty and warm.
+It quickly became his favourite; despite dwarfing him in size, it kept him toasty and warm.

 There’s nothing too fancy in terms of its construction.
 The PipeDream 200 uses a simple stitch-through design with horizontal baffles, rather than the more expensive and slightly heavier box baffling.
 It’s worth working the bag in your arms to help loft the down feathers and spread them evenly before you get in.
 Making sure the down is on top rather than on the bottom is a good trick to making the most of what’s in there.
 The zip is 160cm long, so it’s easy enough to open almost all the way if conditions are especially warm.